 Homelessness is a symptom of intersectional and systemic causes.
 The divide between the “haves” and “have nots” is spread throughout Vermont and the country.
 Untreated mental illness and addictions are increasing.

 CVUUS community ministry is taking direct action, engaging with beloveds experiencing homelessness, housing insecurity, hunger, mental health struggles, and addiction.
 We go into the intersections and streets, onto the country roads and under the overpasses to make connections and provide a ministry of witness to these inherently and equally worthy humans.
-Developing rapport is key to building the trust necessary to authentically connect with and help those who have already been churned up and spit out by our white supremacist, colonist system.
+Developing rapport is key to building the trust necessary to authentically connect with and help those who have already been churned up and spit out by our white supremacist, colonialist system.
 We meet people where they are with compassion, not judgment.

 Juvenile Justice